Turn Being a Notary into an Income Earning Opportunity

 How to provide excellent service to lender, title company and borrower

-I am an existing NSA, why do I need to complete the certification every two years?
+I am an existing NSA, why do I need to complete the certification every year?

 To meet their service and compliance requirements, lenders and title services companies need Notary Signing Agents to periodically demonstrate that they meet the qualifications for handling loan document signings.
-This requires completing both an examination of skills and know-how as well as a background screening every two years.
+This requires completing both an examination of skills and know-how as well as a background screening every year.